Suicide Awareness & Prevention: Support for Grad Students & Their Families

 Deadlines

-Many graduate students have multiple responsibilities to tackle in a limited amount of time, sometimes weeks or days.
-This means long hours, overnighters, and over-caffeinating to get quality work done before D-Day.
-As a deadline looms — especially a critical one — anxiety, hopelessness, and a fear of failure can emerge.
+Many students look for burnout prevention strategies before it reaches crisis level, but as a deadline looms — especially a critical one — anxiety, hopelessness, and a fear of failure can emerge.
 These feelings can exacerbate when career goals and expectations are on the line.

 Competition and Toxicity

-In many cohort-based programs, diverse personalities, internal alliances, and competition for roles and recognition can breed an unhealthy and sometimes even toxic environment.
-You can feel exhausted trying to excel, learn, and grow in this fraught interpersonal environment.
-Beyond these dynamics, students often compete for resources (e.g. grant funding) and faculty support for their projects and other pursuits.
-With so much competition, it can often feel like you spend more time and energy navigating these dynamics than you do studying which can eventually take its toll on your mental health.
+Students are also often competing for resources (e.g. grant funding) and faculty support for their projects and other pursuits.
+With so much competition, it can often feel like you spend more time and energy navigating these dynamics than you do studying, which can eventually take its toll on your mental health.

 Graduate Assistantships

 Like medical residents at a hospital, graduate assistants sometimes make up a large portion of the instructional workforce, especially at large institutions.
 They also often pick up the slack for overloaded faculty members.
 While some graduate assistants enjoy teaching, others find the prospect exhausting as they also try to balance their academic duties and work responsibilities, particularly if they intend to enter industry rather than academia after graduation.
-The demands of an assistantship aren’t for everyone, and can contribute to poor mental health if the fit isn’t right.
+The demands of an assistantship aren’t for everyone and can contribute to poor mental health if the fit isn’t right.

 Unchecked Negativity

 The reporting structure for any type of conflict as a graduate student is not always straightforward.
-While there may be a student code of conduct in place, but that doesn’t always stop students for breaking the rules or sometimes the conflict falls into a gray area.
+While there may be a student code of conduct in place, that doesn’t always stop students from breaking the rules; or sometimes, a conflict falls into a gray area.
 An example of this might be everyday microaggressions from a classmate that, though subtle, can add up over time.
-There are also often stigmas surrounding the person who calls out the bad behavior.
-This can lead to someone continuing to put up with a behavior that they shouldn’t or lack of accountability on the part of the aggressor.
-Over time, these problems can fester and impact student mental health.

 Major Academic Milestones